reine10111/GREENBIN/README.md

   * SDG 13: Climate Action
   * SDG 14: Life Below Water
   * SDG 15: Life on Land

+# 👀	VISION
+  Our vision at GreenBin is a world where waste is seen not as a problem, but as a valuable resource.
+We believe that by reimagining the way we handle waste, we can create a more sustainable future for our planet   and future generations.

+# 🎯 MISSION
+ At GreenBin, we're using technology to transform waste management, empowering users to handle various household waste types seamlessly.
+From organics to recyclables and hazardous materials, our platform ensures   proper disposal and recycling practices.

 # ❓HOW USERS CAN GET STARTED WITH GREENBIN?
   Getting started with the GreenBin project is simple: